HariMenagaraj/phonepe_Data_visual/README.md

 ## Libraries/Modules needed for the project!

-1.Plotly - (To plot and visualize the data)
+1. Plotly - (To plot and visualize the data)
-2.Pandas - (To Create a DataFrame with the scraped data) 3.mysql.connector - (To store and retrieve the data) 4.Streamlit - (To Create Graphical user Interface) 5.json - (To load the json files)
+2. Pandas - (To Create a DataFrame with the scraped data)
+3. mysql.connector - (To store and retrieve the data)
+4. Streamlit - (To Create Graphical user Interface)
+5. json - (To load the json files)
-6.git.repo.base - (To clone the GitHub repository) 7.requstes - and some other small library like a OS
+6. git.repo.base - (To clone the GitHub repository)
+7. requstes - and some other small library like a OS

 ## PROCESS